-The delivery groups you select specify the machines that are used to deliver applications.
-Select the check boxes next to the delivery groups you want to associate with the application group.
+The delivery groups that you select specify the machines that are used to deliver applications.
+Select the check boxes next to the delivery groups that you want to associate with the application group.

 To add a tag restriction, select Restrict launches to machines with the tag and then select the tag from the drop-down list.

 Specify application users in the application group.
 Either allow all users and user groups in the delivery groups that you selected on the previous page, or select specific users and user groups from those delivery groups.
 If you restrict use to specified users, then only the users specified in the delivery group, the application group can access the applications in this group.
 Essentially, the user list in the application group provides a filter on the user lists in the delivery groups.